 The Cal Pumice, Coso Junction Ranch, Lego, G-36, Red Hill, 18-28 and Cinder Road Wells are not actively pumped wells and are currently used for groundwater elevation monitoring only.
-During the April-June 2020 monitoring events, depth-to-water in the Cal Pumice well was unable to be measured.
-A blockage was previously measured at about 238' below the top of casing.
+Beginning in June 2018, depth-to-water in the Cal Pumice well was unable to be measured.
+An obstruction has been measured at about 238' below the top of casing.
 As agreed upon with ICWD, this well will only be monitored periodically in times of high groundwater levels.